 - Having a well-maintained lawn (watering your lawn costs money and it’s not environmentally friendly)

 - Poor home installation (it will cost more money to cool and heat your home)

 - Not using a water restrictor for your shower

 - Using older and outdated appliances

-I know it’s nice to get a cup of coffee from Starbucks, but you’re wasting money if you’re paying for something you can already get free at work.
+I know it’s nice to get a cup of coffee from Starbucks, but you’re throwing away money if you’re paying for something you can already get free at work (or home).
 Other things you can get for free include:

 - Water (instead of paying for bottled water)